kshitija369/hr_policy_rag_assistant/README.md

 ## Insights, Challenges, and Future Improvements

 *   **Insights:** The RAG system is highly effective at retrieving relevant information and generating grounded answers.
 The LLM-as-a-Judge approach provides a more nuanced and accurate evaluation of groundedness and relevance.
+Retrieval score thresholding significantly improved out-of-context handling.
 *   **Challenges:**
-    *   The prompt engineering for out-of-context handling needs further refinement to ensure the model consistently adheres to the specified response for unavailable information.
+    *   Finding the optimal retrieval threshold is crucial; a too-high threshold can filter out relevant in-context questions, while a too-low threshold can lead to hallucinations for out-of-context queries.
     *   Ensuring the consistency and reliability of the LLM judge itself is an ongoing challenge.
 *   **Future Improvements:**
     *   Further refine the system prompt for out-of-context handling.